coder/coder/examples/web-server/nginx/README.md

 ## Requirements

+1. Start a Coder deployment with a wildcard subdomain.
+See [this guide](https://coder.com/docs/coder/v1.20/setup/installation#step-1-create-a-subdomain) for more information.
-1. You'll need a subdomain and the a wildcard subdomain configured that resolves to server.
+1. You'll need a subdomain and the a wildcard subdomain configured that resolves to server's public ip.
+   > For example, to use `coder.example.com` as your subdomain, configure `coder.example.com` and `*.coder.example.com` to point to your server's public ip.
+This can be done by adding A records in your DNS provider's dashboard.

-2. Install **nginx** (assuming you're on Debian/Ubuntu):
+2. Install NGINX (assuming you're on Debian/Ubuntu):

     ```console
     sudo apt install nginx
     ```

-3. Stop NGINX:
+3. Stop NGINX service:

     ```console
-    sudo service stop nginx
+    sudo systemctl stop nginx
     ```

 ## Adding Coder deployment subdomain